Individual Counseling

 Women’s Issues: When Your Friend Circle Feels Nonexistent

-By |2021-01-25T16:09:14+00:00January 13th, 2021|Featured, Individual Counseling, Relationship Issues, Women’s Issues|
+2024-11-07T06:47:49+00:00January 13th, 2021|Featured, Individual Counseling, Relationship Issues, Women’s Issues|

 When it comes to women's issues, some women are blessed with a circle of friends that share an unbreakable bond.
 Some women feel like they can bare their souls to a group of friends while others are hesitant and feel they have to walk on eggshells because of past hurts and insecurities.
 One of the biggest misconceptions we face today is thinking we need to have it all together before establishing healthy relationships.
 We often “mask up” when it comes to relationships – we put on the façade that we are doing great, even when our world is in shambles or when our heart is broken into a million pieces.
 Consider the women in these scenarios: Julie has been a loner for most of her life because her family was always moving.
 Due to the constant moving, she never felt it was worth it to invest in relationships because she feared being too attached before moving again.
 This lifestyle attributed greatly to Julie’s lack of friends because she never put herself out there and this transitioned to adulthood.
 She fears the rejection that might come with making new friends.
 Betty overheard her best friend of fifteen years talking negatively about her and making fun of her insecurities and lifestyle.
 Her so-called best friend was airing her dirty laundry to a group of her friends and Betty broke when the person she trusted most made light of her life and her dreams.
 Betty now believes that she cannot trust anyone and never wants to feel that rejection again.
 Sally was abused by her parents throughout her childhood, which led to abandonment issues, insecurities, and being closed off to the people around her.
-Sally is embarrassed about her upbringing because she feels like everyone around her is so close to their parents [...]
+Sally is embarrassed about her upbringing because she feels like everyone around her is so close to their [...]

 Comments Off on Women’s Issues: When Your Friend Circle Feels Nonexistent